change-hi/change-hi.github.io/morea/hpc/experience-hpc-file-systems.md

 The pwd command will print where you are in the directory tree and it should be something like "/home/username".

 The ls command will print files and directory that are available in your home/username directory.
-You should see "lus_scratch" and "nfs_scratch" listed in the print out.
+You should see "koa_scratch" listed in the print out.

 Note that the '!' symbol below allows us to execute terminal commands in our Jupyter Lab Notebook cell.